Integration Guide

 - 3Buyer is redirected to Stripe Checkout

-- 4After payment → buyer receives a permanent retrieval link
+- 4After payment → buyer receives a short retrieval code (e.g. AB3X7F2C)

-- 5Anyone with the link can GET the data, forever
+- 5Anyone with the code can GET the data at /{product_id}/{code}, forever

 Quick start